pawurb/mevlog-rs/README.md

 - filter txs by real (including bribe) gas prices and cost

 All while working on public RPC endpoints thanks to leveraging EVM tracing via [Revm](https://github.com/bluealloy/revm).

+You can [check out this article](https://pawelurbanek.com/long-tail-mev-revm) for technical details on how this project is implemented.

 ## Getting started